-Here’s a terse, compelling little fictional tour de force by one of my current Vermont College of Fine Arts students, Martha Petersen.
+Here’s a terse, compelling little fictional tour de force by Martha Petersen, her first published story.
 It starts and ends, with practically no context or backfill, in the super-heated Arizona desert at night in July and stays tightly focused on a man and a woman in the cab of a truck, both runaways, both strangers to one another — the man has a gun.
 Repressed violence, desperation and an aura of intense (but not explicit) eroticism explode off the page.
 The dialogue is immaculate — obsessive, repetitive, dramatic and full of implication.
 Wonderful to read.
-Wonderful to have students like this.
-This is Martha’s first published story.

 A pickup shot by him and up the road a little way.
 The brake lights came on, it screeched to the side off the asphalt, then circled around and came back toward him.
 Someone inside put on the blinker, crossed the center line and turned back around.
 The truck skidded to a stop just ahead of him.

 Jonathan felt inside his pocket and found his gun.
 He pulled it out and wrapped his t-shirt around it.
 He limped toward the pickup, fingers on the gun, ready for anything.
 The passenger window was down.
 Accordion music was playing.

 Jonathan stopped still.
 If it had been any other kind of person, he would have climbed right in.
 But it was a girl’s voice.

 He leaned in the window.
 “Just a phone.
 You got a phone?
 I need to make a call.”